 Reserving a Location

 Paintball is generally played on a field or course which is designated for the sport.
-In some cases, players may find a secluded locations or host free games on their own property, although you cannot rely upon this.
+In some cases, players may find a secluded location or host free games on their own property, although you cannot rely upon this.
 Paintball fields tend to be reserved at a per person rate, although package deals may be available.

 Bringing Your own Equipment